lushanya-bit/Operating-Systems-CW/Week2.md

 DATAFILE="shared_data.txt"
 LOCKFILE="data.lock"

-The use of lock file ensurs that only one process accesses the shred resource at a time, which prevents data corruption [2].
+The use of lock file ensurs that only one process accesses the shred resource at a time, which prevents data corruption.

 ## Evidence Screenshot
 ![Producer Script](images/week2/P_Script.png)